thucvinguyen/final-be/README.md

 ## Background

-FitSpace is a fitness and workout tracking platform that helps individuals take control of their health and fitness journey.
+GymSpace is a fitness and workout tracking platform that helps individuals take control of their health and fitness journey.
 Users can create accounts with a unique email, name, and password.

-FitSpace allows users to log workouts and exercises, including sets, reps, and weights used.
+GymSpace allows users to log workouts and exercises, including sets, reps, and weights used.
 Users can also track meals with nutritional information like calories, protein, carbs, and fats.

 The platform enables users to monitor their workout and meal history, adjusting routines or diet as needed.
 Users can track progress toward fitness goals and see overall improvement.

-FitSpace fosters a supportive community where users can connect, view each other's logs, meal plans, and progress.
+GymSpace fosters a supportive community where users can connect, view each other's logs, meal plans, and progress.
 Users can leave support and encouragement on other's log.
-FitSpace empowers users to reach fitness goals within a community of like-minded individuals.
+GymSpace empowers users to reach fitness goals within a community of like-minded individuals.

 ---